NateWr/eo-full-calendar-base-style/readme.md

 # Base layout styles for Event Organiser's full calendar views

-This LESS stylesheet provides basic layout styles to handle the display modes provided by [Event Organiser's](https://wordpress.org/plugins/event-organiser/) full calendar.
+These LESS and .scss stylesheets provides basic layout styles to handle the display modes provided by [Event Organiser's](https://wordpress.org/plugins/event-organiser/) full calendar.
 These include a monthly calendar, daily and weeky agenda views, and basic daily and weekly views of events.